Skip to main content

 • An achy or heavy sensation in the legs

 It’s important to note that varicose veins may also increase the chance of a person developing blood clots and circulation issues in the legs.
+If you have further questions about treatments for varicose or spider veins in Tysons Corner and Fairfax, contact us today.

-Prevention of Spider Veins
+FAQs About Spider Veins

 While a venous insufficiency like spider veins is usually hereditary, there are other controllable reasons behind the condition.
 They aren’t completely preventable, but you can still take a few measures to avoid it to some extent.
 Here are a few tips to follow: